XiaoxueLeng00/xiaoxueleng00.github.io/_research/research-5.md

 In this project, I worked with Dr. Ziyi Kuang at Shaanxi Normal University.
 We:
 - Investigated whether students’ stereotype towards pedagogical agents influenced their learning;
-- Investigated whether pedagogical agent’s race influenced students’ learning interest and performance.
+- Investigated whether pedagogical agent’s race/ethnicity influenced students’ learning interest and performance.

 A total of 101 12- and 13-year-old children learned one English course with a White or Asian PA in the AutoTutor.
 Results showed PA's race influenced children's feelings and learning performance.